 Vegetables have very high light needs – it’s likely that you’ll benefit from a grow light even if it’s just to supplement your sunshine.
-Fortunately, (unlike herbs and lettuce that we keep in a “perpetual spring”) veggies can have lights on for up to 16 hours a day, so the same grow lights will work just fine, you’ll just leave them on a bit longer.
-In this blog we’ll review the light needs for the different vegetables, how to assess your natural light, and how to set up a simple but effective grow light.
-If you’re just getting started, check out our overview of how to grow vegetables indoors
+Fortunately, unlike herbs and lettuce that we keep in a “perpetual spring,” veggies can have lights on for up to 16 hours a day, so the same grow lights will work just fine; you’ll just leave them on a bit longer.
+In this blog, we’ll review the light needs for different vegetables, how to assess your natural light, and how to set up a simple but effective grow light.
+If you’re just getting started, check out our overview of how to grow vegetables indoors.

 The Total Amount Of Light Needed Varies By Plant

-When they are just getting started, they need a decent amount of light to support their leafy growth.
+When they are just getting started, vegetables need a decent amount of light to support their leafy growth.
 When they switch to growing vegetables, they need even more.
-It’s an energy intensive process for them and sufficient light as they are ripening helps develop their flavor.
-Some plants (like tomato) can be pushed along their development faster by receiving over 12 hours of light.
+It’s an energy-intensive process for them, and sufficient light as they are ripening helps develop their flavor.
+Some plants (like tomatoes) can be pushed along their development faster by receiving over 12 hours of light.
 The minimum and ideal hours of direct sunlight for vegetables are:

 The Variety of the Vegetable Matters When It Comes To Lighting